jaimecgomezz/persistence/README.md

 The concrete persistence mechanism of our preference, whatever that might be,  [Postgres](https://www.postgresql.org/), [Elasticsearch](https://www.elastic.co/elasticsearch/), [Redis](https://redis.io/), etc.

+#### Directive

+The instructions that our Storage understands, for example, Postgres' directives are SQL statements.

 ### Transformer

 Remember the snippet of code we inspect in the [Engine](#engine) section?